 - Affordability and Entry Points

-- Price points aligned with investor borrowing capacity.
+- Price points aligned with investor borrowing capacity at current rates.

 - Suburbs offering a balance between purchase price and growth upside.